Fact Sheet: The Ibrahimi Mosque Massacre

 - Early on the morning of February 25, 1994, Goldstein, wearing his army uniform and carrying his army-issued assault rifle, walked past Israeli soldiers manning a checkpoint and into the Ibrahimi Mosque.
 It was the holy month of Ramadan for Muslims and there were 400 or 500 Palestinian men worshipping.
 According to reports, once inside, Goldstein observed the scene and waited until those present turned towards Mecca and knelt to pray before opening fire.

-- Twenty-nine Palestinians were killed and some 150 wounded before Goldstein’s victims subdued and beat him to death.
+- Goldstein killed 29 Palestinians and wounded some 150 others before his victims killed him in self-defense.
 According to a report in The New York Times, at least one Palestinian was shot and killed by Israeli soldiers stationed outside the mosque as panicked survivors attempted to flee to safety and others may have died as a result of being repeatedly stopped en route to hospital by soldiers wanting to search the vehicles they were being transported in.

 - In the civil unrest that erupted across the occupied territories, Israeli soldiers killed more than 20 Palestinians and wounded hundreds of others.